chung-leong/nodebb-plugin-6bmk/README.md

 To create a copy of NodeBB, we could simply copy all the files from `/usr/src/nodebb`.
 That would be a rather wasteful approach, however.
-We'll instead use [OverlayFS](https://www.educative.io/answers/what-is-overlayfs) to create a "shadow copy".
+We'll instead use [OverlayFS](https://www.educative.io/answers/what-is-overlayfs) to create a "shadow copy" of the NodeBB codebase.

-We will first create a directory that holds everything related to this board:
+We will first create a directory that holds everything related to this particular board:

 ```sh
 mkdir /home/node/skinny
 ```

-Then we create the three directories needed by OverlayFS: the upper overlay (which holds changes), the work directory, and the actual mount point:
+Then we create the three directories needed by OverlayFS: the upper overlay (holding changes), the work directory, and the actual mount point:

 ```sh